mcsimps2/py-scrypt-firebase/README.md

-# py-scrypt-firebase
+# pyscryptfirebase
 A Python wrapper of Firebase's custom scrypt implementation.
-A double fork of py-scrypt and Firebase scrypt.
+A combined fork of scrypt and Firebase scrypt.

 Firebase scrypt for password hashing: https://github.com/firebase/scrypt